 At the top of the ascent, the trail flattens out for about .75 miles before hitting a junction with the trail coming in from Mono Meadow.
 You’ll turn left here and quickly plunge downhill into another set of switchbacks carved into a dense pine forest.
 Fragrant blossoms of Western Azalea serenade the noses of sweaty hikers as they near one of the trail’s real highlights – Nevada Falls.

 About 5.5 miles into the adventure, the rounded edge of Liberty Cap seems to suddenly appear out of the earth, like the knobby knee of some hidden, underground rock giant.
 Cross the bridge over Nevada Falls for a face-to-face look at the raw power of the Merced River as it dumps millions of gallons of water a day over a 594-foot tall cliff.

 My partner and I opted to stop for lunch here and soak our feet in one of the safer, shallow pools just 0.1 mile northeast of the bridge.
 Be warned – this area can get crowded during busy summer months, as it’s located at the confluence of the Mist Trail, the John Muir Trail, and the Panorama Trail.
 Stay vigilant for hungry squirrels that may try to scale your backpack and steal your snacks!

-After a quick break and a water refill, continue heading northeast along the John Muir Trail, towards Little Yosemite Valley.
+After a quick break and a water refill, continue heading to Merced Lake by trekking northeast along the John Muir Trail, towards Little Yosemite Valley.
 To your left, on the side of Liberty Cap, you’ll pass a marvelously engineered backcountry bathroom and begin a short but steep uphill jaunt for half a mile.

 From here, veer right on the trail towards Bunnell Point, Lost Valley, and Merced Lake.
 If the high-mileage day is starting to make you feel nervous, I’ve got great news for you – The next 4 miles are almost completely flat.